yash-sharma1/docs-site/docs/smart-chain/developer/band.md

 ### Solidity Smart Contract

 To query prices from Band’s oracle through smart contracts, the contract looking to use the price values should reference Band’s `StdReference` contract.
-This contract exposes `getReferenceData` and `getRefenceDataBulk` functions.
+This contract exposes `getReferenceData` and `getReferenceDataBulk` functions.

 `getReferenceData` takes two strings as the inputs, the base and quote symbol, respectively.
 It then queries the `StdReference` contract for the latest rates for those two tokens, and returns a `ReferenceData` struct, shown below.